KrasnitzLab/SCGV/README.md

-# Single Cell Genome Viewer (SCGV)
+# Interactive single-cell viewer (ISCV)

-SCGV is an interactive graphical tool for single-cell genomics data, with emphasis on single-cell genomics of cancer.
+ICSV is an interacive graphical tool for single-cell genomics data, with emphasis on single-cell genomics of cancer.
 It facilitates examination, jointly or individually, of DNA copy number profiles of cells harvested from multiple anatomic locations (sectors).
 In the opening view the copy-number data matrix, with columns corresponding to cells and rows to genomic locations, is represented as a heat map with color-encoded integer DNA copy number.
-If a phylogenetic tree is available for the cells comprising the dataset, it can be used to order the columns of the data matrix, and clones formed by closely related cells may be identified.
+If a phylogenetic tree is available for the cells comprising the dataset, it can be be used to order the columns of the data matrix, and clones formed by closely related cells may be identified.
 Alternatively, the columns can be ordered by the sector of origin of the cells.
 Cyto-pathological information may be displayed in a separate view, including sector-specific slide images and pathology reports.
 Genomic sub-regions and random subsets of cells can be selected and zoomed into.
 Individual or multiple copy-number profiles may be plotted as copy number against the genomic coordinate, and these plots may again be zoomed into.
 Chromosomal regions selected within the profiles may be followed to UCSC genome browser to examine the genomic context.

 ## Anaconda Environment Setup